 Accounting data is essential for making critical financial decisions and assessments, and it is the foundation of longterm profitability for small and medium-sized businesses (SMEs).
-Using various accounting methodologies including depreciation, payment procedures, and assessment of bad debts to judge financial health, loan officers this data to assess SMEs creditworthiness.
-Many SMEs underuse technology improvements, leading inadequate computerized accounting systems, even when they follow basic accounting rules.
+Using various accounting methodologies including depreciation, payment procedures, and assessment of bad debts to judge financial health, loan officers this data SMEs use to assess for creditworthiness.
+Many SMEs underuse improvements, technology leading to inadequate computerized accounting systems, even when they follow basic accounting rules.
 Accounting functions include keeping track of financial transactions and producing detailed financial statements, which help companies bill customers, keep an eye on cash flow, and assess profitability.
 For the purpose of producing yearly financial statements, which include all financial transactions such as purchases, expenses, and payments, accuracy in accounting processes is critical.
 SMEs can learn a great deal about their general health and financial performance by keeping accurate records.
 The SMEs Standard highlights the significance of Accounting Information Systems (AIS) for effective planning and decision-making, and it is designed for companies that are not governed by the public.

-Governments all throughout the world acknowledge the role that SMEs play in economic development, however many definitions of SMEs exist, such as asset ownership, workforce size, and market price.
+Governments all throughout the world acknowledge the role that SMEs play in economic development. however manv definitions of SMEs exist, such as asset ownership, workforce size, and market price.
 SMEs, which are defined as independent businesses with less than fifty employees, are important to international business operations.
 The general view is that SMEs are important contributors to economic growth, even though each nation has its own set of requirements.
 This emphasizes the necessity of strong accounting procedures to support SMEs' operations and promote financial transparency.
+Review of Literature